Exclusive-Canadian payments software firm Lightspeed explores sale, sources say

-SAN FRANCISCO :Lightspeed Commerce, a Canadian payments software maker with a market value of C$2.8 billion ($2.08 billion), is working with a financial adviser to explore options including a potential sale, according to people familiar with the matter.
+SAN FRANCISCO :Lightspeed Commerce, a Canadian payments software maker with a market value of C$3.2 billion ($2.37 billion), is working with a financial adviser to explore options including a potential sale, according to people familiar with the matter.

 The sale talks come months after the Montreal-based company replaced its CEO Jean Paul Chauvet and brought back founder Dax Dasilva at the helm, as investors raised concerns over the company's plan to prioritize growth over profitability following disappointing quarterly results in February.